gregr/icfp2017-artifact-auas7pp/README.md

 http://io.livecode.ch/learn/webyrd/webmk

 You can also follow along with the paper by running the challenge examples on your own machine.
 You can either install Chez Scheme and clone this repo, or use the Docker image.

-If you'd like to use Docker, read the setup instructions: `SETUP-DOCKER-EVAL.md`
+If you'd like to use Docker, read the setup instructions: `SETUP-DOCKER-EVAL.md`.

+To run with from this repo directly with Chez Scheme installed, make sure to first `cd src`.

 ### Review the challenge files